GlennChiu/GCNetworkRequest/README.md

 #### HTTP Pipelining

 HTTP pipelining is a technique in which multiple HTTP requests are sent on a single TCP connection without waiting for the corresponding responses.
 If your web server supports this, you can enable it via this method.
+GET and HEAD requests are always pipelined.
+Please note that POST requests should not be pipelined.

 ```
 [request requestShouldUseHTTPPipelining:YES];